brinkofawesomeness/Applied-Cryptography/AES/README.md

 # AES Implementation

 ### Compiling
 Simply type `make`, and the Makefile should handle everything.
 This program uses C++11, so if there are any issues, make sure that your machine has a C++11 compiler.
-It has been tested and works on the Min Kao Hydra machines.

 ### Running
 ```